 We need at least five servings of vegetables a day, but that can be challenging to achieve most of the time.
 With these vegetable soups, you can easily get ahead of the curve and enjoy many vegetable servings in just one bowl.

 The ingredients for each soup are varied, and every recipe is healthy and nourishing.
 All of these soup recipes are vegetarian, while most are also vegan.
-Our collection features soups with legumes, whole grains like barley, and exotic flavors like Thai coconut or Moroccan spices.
+Our collection features soups with legumes, whole grains like barley, and flavors like Thai coconut and Moroccan spices.